Is Power BI better than Spotfire for enterprise analytics?

 Migrating from Spotfire to Power BI

-EPC Group has executed Spotfire-to-Power BI migrations for organizations ranging from 200 to 5,000 analytics users.
-The migration is not a 1:1 conversion — Spotfire DXP files cannot be automatically converted to Power BI PBIX files.
-It requires re-implementation, which is also an opportunity to modernize data models, governance, and adoption.
+EPC Group has successfully completed Spotfire-to-Power BI migrations for organizations with 200 to 5,000 analytics users.
+This migration involves more than just a simple 1:1 conversion.
+Spotfire DXP files cannot be automatically converted to Power BI PBIX files.

 Phase 1: Assessment (2-3 weeks)